Erina Hayashi

-Erina Hayashi (林 恵里奈, Hayashi Erina) is a Japanese tennis player.
+Erina Hayashi (林 恵里奈, Hayashi Erina) is an inactive Japanese tennis player.

-She has career-high WTA rankings of world No. 322 in singles, achieved on 24 February 2020, and No. 210 in doubles, reached on 16 March 2020.
+She has career-high WTA rankings of 322 in singles, achieved on 24 February 2020, and No. 210 in doubles, reached on 16 March 2020.

 She has won one singles title and eleven doubles titles on the ITF Women's Circuit.

 Career

 Hayashi made her main-draw debut on the WTA Tour at the 2017 Japan Women's Open, where she received a wildcard alongside Momoko Kobori for the doubles competition.